-In a previous tip, we identified supply chain management (SCM) software as a combination of warehouse management, transportation management, and the visibility, planning and optimization engines that address the search for the best source, delivery and inventory positions to keep the supply chain responsive and efficient.
-Whereas SCM systems are focused on the external movement and storage of goods, ERP systems are internally focused, with planning and execution modules for production, inventory, resources and financials, to name a few.
+In a previous tip, we identified supply chain management (SCM) software as a combination of warehouse management, transportation management, and the visibility, and optimization engines that address the search for the best source, delivery and inventory positions to keep the supply chain responsive and efficient.
+Whereas SCM systems are focused on the external movement and storage of goods, ERP systems are internally focused, with and execution modules for production, inventory, resources and financials, to name a few.

 Whereas SCM systems are focused on the external movement and storage of goods, ERP systems are internally focused.

 These two systems clearly have an intersection point when goods leave the plant on their way through the distribution chain and on to the customer, and perhaps when supplies, components and outsourced products leave the vendor or subcontractor on their way to the plant.

 While SCM systems are unlikely to reach into the production space and attempt to control internal inventory and schedules, most ERP systems provide some level of visibility and control of warehouses and inbound and outbound goods.
 Entire functional areas -- customer order management, for example -- may be addressed in either or both ERP and SCM.
 So, where do we draw the line?
 And how do ERP and SCM systems interact?